AyatSamir/django-blog/README.md

 1) pagination.

-2)sharing posts by email.
+2) sharing posts by email.

-3)adding comments.
+3) adding comments.

-4)tagging posts.
+4) tagging posts.

-5)retrieve posts by similarity.
+5) retrieve posts by similarity.

-6)creating custom template tags and filters.
+6) creating custom template tags and filters.

-7)adding sitemap and post feed.
+7) adding sitemap and post feed.

-8)implementing full text search with postgreSQL.
+8) implementing full text search with postgreSQL.

 This is my blog website